Akron Children's Logo

 What's the Difference Between a Food Allergy and a Food Intolerance?

-A food intolerance means either the body can't properly digest the food that is eaten, or that a particular food might irritate the digestive system.
-Symptoms of food intolerance can include nausea, gas, cramps, belly pain, diarrhea, irritability, or headaches.
+A food intolerance happens when the body can't properly digest a food, or the food might irritate the digestive system.
+Food intolerances, such as lactose intolerance and celiac disease, can make someone feel ill with symptoms such as nausea, gas, cramps, belly pain, diarrhea, irritability, or headaches.

-A food allergy happens when the body's immune system, which normally fights infections, sees the food as an invader.
+A food allergy happens when the body's immune system, which normally fights infections, sees a food that is usually harmless as an invader.
 This leads to an allergic reaction — an immune system response in which chemicals like histamine are released in the body.
 The reaction can cause symptoms like hives, vomiting, belly pain, throat tightness, hoarseness, coughing, breathing problems, or a drop in blood pressure.
+Some severe reactions (called anaphylaxis) can be life-threatening.

 People with food sensitivities, on the other hand, might be able to ingest a small amount of the bothersome food without a problem.